prototypefund/reproducible-website/_docs/timestamps.md

 Timestamps are best avoided
 ---------------------------

-The time of the build has usually been used as an approximate way to know which version of the source has been built, and which tools had been used to do it.
-With reproducible builds, recording the time of the build becomes meaningless: on one side, the source code needs to be tracked more accurately that just a time, and the build environment needs to be defined or extensively recorded.
+Often the time of the build was used as an approximate way to know which version of the source has been built, and which tools had been used to do it.
+With reproducible builds, recording the time of the build becomes
+meaningless: on one side, the source code needs to be tracked more accurately that just a timestamp, and on the other side, the build environment needs to be defined or extensively recorded.

 If a date is required to give users an idea on when the software was made, it is better to use a date that is relevant to the source code